roumail/roumail.github.io/content/post/series-building-a-scraper-that-scales/2023-10-25-the-motivation-to-build-a-scraper-in-python/index.md

 bayesian decision making.
-I will link to a great discussion on the subject by Thomas Wiecki on the subject [here](https://twiecki.io/blog/2019/01/14/supply_chain/) where we can see how to use our models to directly show the impact of uncertainy on real business metrics rather than arcane statistical metrics such as `mean squared error`, `f1 score` and the like which don't hold any real business meaning.
+I will link to a great discussion on the subject by Thomas Wiecki on the subject [here](https://twiecki.io/blog/2019/01/14/supply_chain/) where we can see how to use our models to directly show the impact of uncertainty on real business metrics rather than arcane statistical metrics such as `mean squared error`, `f1 score` and the like which don't hold any real business meaning.